 About Leblon Cachaça

 Leblon is a handcrafted premium artisanal Cachaça (pronounced ka-SHA-sa) produced at Maison Leblon in Minas Gerais, Brazil’s fertile agricultural heartland.
-Leblon is already a favorite alambique achaça in top culinary venues in Brazil, where is the national spirit.
-It is also the key ingredient to the (pronounced kai-pur-EEN-ya), the wildly popular, muddled lime cocktail and national treasure of Brazil.
+Leblon is already a favorite alambique cachaça in top culinary venues in Brazil, where cachaça is the national spirit.
+It is also the key ingredient to the caipirinha (pronounced kai-pur-EEN-ya), the wildly popular, muddled lime cocktail and national treasure of Brazil.

 Overseen by Gilles Merlet, one of the world’s preeminent Master Distillers, Leblon’s special quality is achieved with painstaking attention to every detail in the production process, from the cutting of the fresh sugar cane, fermentation, and distillation, to the filtering, blending, and resting in XO Cognac casks for up to six months.
 The result is a lively, fruity nose with complex layers of flavor and an ultra-smooth finish that is perfect alone, mixed with fruit juice, in a traditional Caipirinha, or as a Brazilian twist to any cocktail.
 Winner of “Best Cachaça” a record six times, as well as an unprecedented nine consecutive gold medals from 2006 to 2014 at the San Francisco World Spirits Competition, Leblon is available in all 50 U.S. States.
 Leblon is also widely sold in Europe, as well as Asia and Australia.